git-moss/UnitTests4Bitwig/README.md

 # UnitTests4Bitwig
-Some unit tests for the JavaScript Bitwig Studio API.
+Some unit tests for the Bitwig Studio API.